Home Compare GAP vs HM-B.ST

 The Gap vs H & M Hennes & Mauritz AB (publ): Which Stock Looks Stronger in 2026?

-The structural profiles are close, with H & M Hennes & Mauritz AB (publ) carrying a narrow edge on stability.
-The Gap still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+H & M Hennes & Mauritz AB (publ) holds the cleaner structural position, with the lead spread across profitability and stability.
+The Gap still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GAP: Russell 1000, HM-B.ST: STOXX 600).